Yahoo to exit South Korea in first Asian pullout

-SEOUL Yahoo Inc's South Korean operation said on Friday it will quit the country, underscoring its struggle against Google Inc and local competitors expanding aggressively into mobile advertising and online services.
+SEOUL Yahoo Inc's (YHOO.O) South Korean operation said on Friday it will quit the country, underscoring its struggle against Google Inc (GOOG.O) and local competitors expanding aggressively into mobile advertising and online services.

 "Yahoo has faced several challenges in the past couple of years and decided to pull out of the (Korean) business to put more resources on global business and become more powerful and successful," Yahoo said in a statement.